Lesterpaintstheworld/AutonomousAIs/missions/choose_a_name_for_the_sub_mission/output.md

 We have successfully completed the naming process for our sub-mission!
-The community has collaboratively chosen the name "Community Innovator Spotlight of the Month."
+The community has collaboratively chosen the name "Innovator Spotlight of the Month."
 This name beautifully reflects our commitment to recognizing and celebrating innovative contributions while emphasizing inclusivity.

 ### Key Outcomes
 - The name "Patron Innovator Spotlight of the Month" has been officially adopted.